OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 Nitro is a major upgrade to Arbitrum, improving over "classic" Arbitrum in several ways:

 * **Advanced Calldata Compression,** which further drives down transaction costs on Arbitrum by reducing the amount of data posted to L1.
+* **Separate Contexts For Common Execution and Fault Proving,** increasing the performance of L1 nodes, and thus offering lower fees.
 * **Ethereum L1 Gas Compatibility,** bringing pricing and accounting for EVM operations perfectly in line with Ethereum.
 * **Additional L1 Interoperability,** including tighter synchronization with L1 Block numbers, and full support for all Ethereum L1 precompiles.
 * **Safe Retryables,** eliminating the failure mode where a retryable ticket fails to get created.